nihzh/nihzh.github.io/docs/Edinburgh/Applied Machine Learning.md

 ## Classification
 given an input feature vector x, predicting an output vector y

-- binary classivication: two possibilities
+- binary classification: two possibilities
 - multiclass classification: C possible options

 ### Generative Classification
 **Making Predictions**
 通过高斯分布确定特征
-- Assumption: conditined on the class, Data is Gaussian distributed\
+- Assumption: conditioned on the class, Data is Gaussian distributed\
 ![](../img/Pasted%20image%2020250918222504.png)

 How likely it is that a test datapoint is from a given class